-A good risotto is hard to beat and Roasted Butternut Squash Risotto is definitely a winner.
-It has all the traditional flavors of risotto with some warm comforting autumn vides.
-The addition of sage and thyme gives this cheesy Italian classic, a savory hint, while roasting the butternut squash provides a caramelly sweetness to the dish.
+A good risotto is hard to beat and Roasted Butternut Squash Risotto is a winner.
+It has all the traditional risotto flavors with some warm comforting autumn vibes.
+Adding sage and thyme gives this cheesy Italian classic, a savory hint, while roasting the butternut squash provides a caramelly sweetness to the dish.

 Risotto is one of those dishes that most people love to order out but are not eager to make at home.
 But I am here to tell you that, all the stirring and watching over it while it cooks, is so worth it!
-Roasting the butternut squat heightens it’s flavor and tenderizes it in the time the rice cooks.
-The end result is a tender, creamy, restaurant quality dish that will make every day feel like a holiday.
+Roasting the butternut squash heightens its flavor and tenderizes it in the time the rice cooks.
+The end result is a tender, creamy, restaurant-quality dish that will make every day feel like a holiday.

 Ingredients you need